ppkantorski/Ultrahand-Overlay/README.md

 Craft, Share, and Customize Your Commands!

-Uberhand is a rework of Ultrahand Overlay, that provides expanded fuctionality, better user experience and built-in support for various overclocking-related features for your packages.
+Uberhand is a rework of Ultrahand Overlay, that provides expanded functionality, better user experience and built-in support for various overclocking-related features for your packages.
 Uberhand enables you to create and share packages, providing enhanced functionality for managing files and directories on your SD card.

 Create directories, merge files, and customize configurations effortlessly using simple config.ini files.